-NOTE L - DIVIDEND POLICY
+NOTE N - DIVIDEND POLICY

-On June 9, 2020, the Board of Directors of the Company approved the continuation of the Company's dividend policy which consists of semi-annual cash dividends of \$0.05 per share (\$0.10 per share annually) which are anticipated to be paid in March and September of each year.
+The Company's dividend policy consists of semi-annual cash dividends of \$0.05 per share (\$0.10 per share annually) which are anticipated to be paid in March and September of each year.
 On February 23, 2021, the Company's Board of Directors declared a semi-annual cash dividend of \$0.05 per share with a payment date of March 31, 2021 to all common shareholders of record as of March 16, 2021.
 The Company's dividend policy undergoes a periodic review by the Board of Directors and is subject to change at any time depending upon the Company's earnings, financial requirements and other factors existing at the time.